 A dinosaur doesn’t walk in the sand without leaving footprints.
 In the stock markets, these behemoths are institutional investors.
-The footprints can be followed with their SEC filings.
-Form 13 filings indicate actions taken by institutions and beneficial owners of the underlying stock.
+These are some of the biggest investors in the world, and the footprints can be followed by watching SEC filings.
+Form 13 filings indicate actions taken by institutions and beneficial owners of an underlying stock.
 A 13-F is a quarterly filing for institutional investors with over $100 million in equity assets.

 Double and Triple Buy Strategy

 If a CEO, CFO, and institutions are all buying the same stock, that’s a sign that traders and investors want to take note of.
 GuruFocus offers a comprehensive stock screener that identifies where ‘smart’ money is flowing and makes it easy to find stocks that are seeing both insider and institutional buying activity.
 This strategy can be especially compelling if sentiment in a stock has been negative.

 Investors an also take a macro approach to insider buying activity.
 GuruFocus lets you see which sectors, industries, and stocks are experiencing the most insider activity.
 If a sector has an unusual degree of insider buying across multiple stocks, that could be a signal of a coming breakout.

 GuruFocus is based around the idea of “guru investing.”
 The idea is that retail investors can achieve exceptional returns if they simply follow the investment advice of the best investors in the world.
 Whether you are into value investing, growth investing, or another style, you can use GuruFocus’s model portfolios to find stocks from investment leaders.

 You can simply mirror gurus’ portfolios or mix and match stocks from multiple gurus to construct your own portfolio.
 It’s always useful to see how professional investors construct their portfolios and to compare portfolios from multiple famous investors with different approaches to the market.